mheriey/hello-world/README.md

 # hello-world
-start up i mean i am  new here
+start up
+mary here, new here and trying to learn what i can possibly can.